ltmbr/Perl-Server/README.md

     $ perl-server [options]

-These options are the same as L<Plackup Options|https://metacpan.org/pod/plackup#OPTIONS>.
+These options are the same as [Plackup Options](https://metacpan.org/pod/plackup#OPTIONS).

 # SEE ALSO